 - but went to the South (of the USA) instead of Germany which I signed up for.

 - Numbers 6-14 are on my Charles Harmon blog.
 See link at bottom of page.

-It turned out that after Basic Training the Army changed their policy.
-It required people going overseas (except Korea) to spend a minimum of 3 years in the service in order to be eligible to go overseas.
+It turned out after my Basic Training the Army had changed their policy.
+In order to be eligible to go overseas it now required people going overseas (except Korea) to spend a minimum of 3 years in the service.

 I had volunteered for 3 years in the Army.
 So I spent about 3 months in Basic training.
 After that I didn’t have 3 years left to serve.
 Re-enlisting for at least a year just to go to Germany was out of the question.